 Wonderful walks in November – round the Picasso Museum

 November makes a great month for exploring the city and with fewer tourists you’ll have more of it to yourself.
 Our Malaga walking tour suggestion for November takes to a very centre spot that is an oasis of peace and quiet at almost any time of year.
 Head for the area behind the Picasso Museum and discover some great architecture, lovely restaurants, an iconic fig tree and fun street art.

 Autumn things in November – the falling leaves

 Many trees in Malaga are evergreen so you don’t get the amazing autumn colours that you do in northern Spain and Europe.
 But some trees do lose their leaves and look stunning as they do it.
 The giant plane trees along the Paseo de los Curas, parallel to the Paseo del Parque and Pergola are a great example.
 Get the best views of an orange backdrop from Muelle Uno.
 Or take a trip to the Botanical Gardens, lovely at any time of year but extra pretty in their autumnal clothes.

 Marvellous museums in November – from Russia with art

 Our museum suggestion for things to do in Malaga in November goes Russian.
 The Russian Museum welcomes new exhibitions every autumn that run alongside the year-round collection.
-For autumn 2020, the museum celebrates Russian realism with a great exhibition that includes paintings, sculptures, videos and photos.
+For autumn 2021, the museum celebrates Russian war and peace with a great exhibition that includes paintings, sculptures, videos and photos.
 Find out more here and to keep up-to-date with new exhibitions, sign up to our free fortnightly newsletter.

 Super shopping in November – get ahead for Christmas